aci-ref/facilitation_leading_practices/activities/06-education.md

 in-person format often takes the form of *tutorials*.
 These tutorials may be introduced with short or long periods of informational talks in some cases.
-(Software Carpentry workshops and curriculum, for example, focus maining on hands-on guided practice with bits of explanation prose along the way.)
+(Software Carpentry workshops and curriculum, for example, focus mainly on hands-on guided practice with bits of explanation prose along the way.)
 Importantly, one-to-many training materials can often serve double-duty for in-person and self-help learning, if made publicly available beyond their use at in-person learning events.